Student Records - Information

 Consistent titling will help you and your colleagues efficiently find what you need in a student file.
 Development of naming conventions is recommended.

-When saving a document or email to a student file in CM (TRIM), give it a meaningful title that allows users to know the contents of the document 'at a glance'.
+When saving a document or email to a student file in Content Manager (TRIM), give it a meaningful title that allows users to know the contents of the document 'at a glance'.

 Exceptions